SIMEXP/lab-documentation/source/tutorials/python.rst

 ===============================

 It is most likely that the project you are currently working on heavily depends on existing softwares, whether from the lab or not.
-There is also a high chance that it will be published and/or re-used internally, this is why it is important to have good `python <https://www.python.org/>`_ coding practices.
+When working on a scientific project, the code will likely be published and/or re-used internally.
+Your project might end but the scientific journey of your code goes on.
+Starting a project with good `python <https://www.python.org/>`_ coding practices will help people in the future (yourself included) to understand the code.

 .. image:: img/o5fy9.gif
     :width: 600px